nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Both CSV and report outputs now include explicit schema version labels (`journal_schema_version` and `summary_schema_version`, both "1.2").
 A central `schemas.py` file defines these constants to keep exports and documentation aligned.

+**Checkpoint 5 (P3·C5): Baseline & Tag**

+A deterministic analytics-enabled run was captured as the Phase 3 baseline.
+Artifacts include CSVs, reports, and manifests with and without analytics.
+All schema versions set to "1.2".
+Tagged release: **v0.31.0-phase3-baseline**.